himalayasharma/reverse-image-search-engine/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── query-images       <- Contains query images against which to find matches ├── readme-assets      <- Contains images to be used in README.md ├── data
-    ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
-    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │